 “Shakespeare, the Swing Voter.”
 Afterword, Shakespeare and the 99%, Eds.
 Sharon O’Dair and Timothy Francisco, Palgrave, 2018.

 “Introduction: Shakes-cene” co-written with Lowell Duckert, Special Issue of Early Modern Culture, Shakespeare in the Anthropocene, co-edited with Lowell Duckert, 2018.

 “The Trick of Singularity: Twelfth Night, Stewards of the Post-Human, and the Problem of Aesthetics.”
-Fragments Toward a Vanishing Humanism, Eds.
-Eileen Joy. and Myra J. Seaman, Ohio State University Press, 2016.
+In Fragments for a History of a Vanishing Humanisms, Eds.
+Editors: Eileen A. Joy, Myra J. Seaman, and Betsy McCormick. series, "Interventions: New Studies in Medieval Culture.
+Ed.
+Ethan Knapp.
+Ohio State University Press, 2016.

 “On Paying Off and Paying Back: 2012 Annual MMLA Convention” President’s Address and Introduction to PMMLA (2014) 47.1.

 “Before the Trains of Thought Have Been Laid Down So Firmly: The Premodern Post/human.”
 Guest Editor with Eileen Joy of Inaugural Issues 1 & 2